telerik/fiddler-docs/Extend-Fiddler/ExtendWithDotNet.md

 [1]: http://fiddler.wikidot.com/prefsaction
 [2]: http://fiddler.wikidot.com/prefslist

-Direct Fiddler to load extension assemblies
+Direct Fiddler Classic to load extension assemblies
 -------------------------------------------

 + To make the extensions available to all users on the machine, install extension assembly DLLs to: